llandsmeer/virtual-dom-remote-mount/README.md

 # virtual-dom-remote-mount

 Write code using virtual-dom without having to worry about the client side.
+Might not actually be a good idea.

 ## Example